• Skip to main content

 Apple ID Associated With iMessage

-If Apple ID is not listed, tap on Use Your Apple ID for iMessage and Sign-in to your Apple ID.
+3. If your Apple ID is not listed, you will see Use Your Apple ID for iMessage option.
+Tap on it and sign-in to your Apple ID.

 6. Check Software Updates

-Sometimes, the problem is due to Software update waiting to be installed on your iPhone.
+Sometimes, the problem is due to a software update waiting to be installed on your device.

-On the next screen, tap on Download to Install updates on your iPhone (if available).
+2. On the next screen, tap on Download to Install updates (if available).

 Sometimes, a stuck or corrupted message or message thread can cause problems.
 You can try deleting the last iMessage that you had received prior to start of this problem.